0xDBFB7/covidinator/documents/notes/Biology.md

 All tubes were released to air breifly.
 There was a slight vacuum in each one.
 This was probably not an ideal procedure, as contaminants may have been drawn into the tube.
 Oh well.

-After inoculation, the phage tubes were shaken vigorously for a few seconds
+After inoculation with a loop, the phage tubes were shaken vigorously for a few seconds.

 E0 was removed and refrigerated for safekeeping; the rest were kept at room temperature overnight without stirring.

+At 10:00 the next day, the phage tubes looked distinctly *cloudier* - this might have been my imaginination.
+The bacteria were presumed to have entered the stationary phase; shaking and heating were resumed.

+At 12:00, there was no perceptible difference between the P and E tubes.